TylerMG26/tyler_garrett.github.io/_pages/about.md

 Developed a modular and scalable solution for spacesuits, rovers, and spacecraft which balances high-performance computing with radiation-tolerance.

 Constructed and managed a multi-phase development plan starting with a table-top demonstration evolving to engineering and flight models.

 ![SCC2023 Talk](/images/scc23_talk.jpg)
-Presented at the 2023 IEEE Space Computing Conference.
+Presention at the 2023 IEEE Space Computing Conference.
 Cal Tech, Pasadena, CA.

 Presentation:
 [Towards A Radiation-Tolerant Display System](https://ntrs.nasa.gov/citations/20230008652)